Good fit

 Good domains

-Insurance underwriting · Loan pre-qualification · Benefits entitlement · Immigration eligibility · HR policy · Trade compliance · Medical device clearance · Regulatory permittingCold-start checklist
+Insurance underwriting · Loan pre-qualification · Benefits entitlement · Grant eligibility · HR policy · Trade compliance · Medical device clearance · Regulatory permittingCold-start checklist

 Before starting with a new domain:- Can you write 10 test cases with clear expected outcomes before authoring begins?